Azure/azure-powershell/src/ResourceManager/Advisor/Commands.Advisor/help/Get-AzAdvisorConfiguration.md

 ```

 ### -ResourceGroupName
-Resource Group name for the configuration
+Resource Group name of the configuration

 ```yaml
 Type: String